Fantasy Football Glossary

 Unlike the actual NFL draft, most fantasy drafts use the "snake" system in which the team with the first pick in Round 1 has the last pick in Round 2, followed by the first pick in Round 3.
 Conversely, the team with the last pick in the first round has the first pick in the second round.
 This system is used to help create a balance between all of the competing teams.
 There often is a great debate as to which draft position is best, but that has yet to be settled.

 Typically, a late-round pick or waiver-wire selection who exceeds his statistical expectations and becomes a prominent option in fantasy leagues.
-A sleeper can be a rookie, such as Anquan Boldin in 2003, or a player who has yet to live up to his potential, like Ryan Matthews.
+A sleeper can be a rookie, such as Anquan Boldin in 2003, or a player who has yet to live up to his potential, like Jeremy Maclin.
 Third-year wide receivers often are good candidates to be sleepers because many take a couple of years to develop.

 Most basic leagues will allow owners to start one quarterback, two running backs, two or three receivers and one tight end, one kicker and one defense.
 Leagues can determine the number of starters and include a "flex" position that can be a running back, a wide receiver or a tight end.
 Some leagues also use individual defensive starters.

 A true superstar at his position.
-Drew Brees, Adrian Peterson and Larry Fitzgerald are bona fide studs.
-Shonn Greene?
+Drew Brees, Adrian Peterson and Calvin Johnson are bona fide studs.
+Matthew Stafford?
 A good fantasy performer, but not a fantasy stud.

 Super Bowl slump

 Players from the previous Super Bowl losing team always seem to struggle the next season.
-Following this, be wary of Patriot players.
+Following this, be wary of Bronco players.

 Instead of drafting individual quarterbacks, teams essentially take every quarterback on a given team.
-For instance, if you draft the Giants as your Team QB, you have Eli Manning and Sage Rosenfels.
-If you draft the Falcons as your Team QB, you have Matt Ryan and Chris Redman.
+For instance, if you draft the Patriots as your Team QB, you have Tom Brady and Ryan Mallet.
+If you draft the Broncos as your Team QB, you have Peyton Manning and Brock Osweiler.
 Fantasy purists argue that this system is as evil as the designated hitter in Major League Baseball.
 Accounting for player's injuries is part of the strategy of the game, and you lose something with Team QBs.

 Third-year wide receiver